samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Rarity Varies (Requires Attunement)*

 While wearing this belt, your Strength changes to a score granted by the belt.
 The type of giant determines the score (see the table below).
-The item has no effect on you if your Strength without the belt is equal to or greater than the belt’s score.
+The item has no effect on you if your Strength without the belt is equal to or greater than the belt's score.

 | Belt | Str. | Rarity |
 | --- | --- | --- |